2020 Summer Strawberry Festival Canceled

 Once a year, bring your $7 and grab a delicious strawberry shortcake topped with ice cream on Monument Circle.
 This summer rite of passage is a “must-do” every year!

-The second Thursday in June will be here before you know it, and that means it’s time to eat strawberries on Monument Circle!
-This year, the Strawberry Festival on the Circle falls on Thursday, June 13th.
-The annual fundraiser for the Christ Church Cathedral Women’s group will serve up their famous “works” shortcake for $7.
+Typically held on the second Thursday in June, the annual fundraiser for the Christ Church Cathedral Women’s group will serve up their famous “works” shortcake for $7.
 What’s the “works” you ask?
 Only the most fabulous concoction ever: shortcake topped with strawberries, a scoop of ice cream and whipped topping.
 And at $7, you’ll be amazed how delicious and wonderful this treat is.

-It’s estimated that over six tons of strawberries and 18,000 shortcakes will be served up on June 13th.
+It’s estimated that over six tons of strawberries and 18,000 shortcakes will be served up when this event finally is safe to take place.
 Sound like a lot?
 Don’t bet on it being enough!
-The festival takes place from 9 a.m. – 4 p.m., or whenever supplies run out, and believe me, they will!
+The festival typically takes place from 9 a.m. – 4 p.m., or whenever supplies run out, and believe me, they will!
 Maybe even before 4pm.
-There will be live entertainment beginning at 10 a.m.
 If you work downtown, you can enjoy stretching out on the grass in the sun or grab yours to go!
-Carry out orders are available beginning at 8:30 a.m. at the Cathedral Parish Hall.

 Parking at the Strawberry Festival